 Memorials may be sent to the Pennington Research Association, Inc., c/o Steve Kelly, PRA Treasurer, 110 Pineledge Road, Camillus, NY 13031 designating either the library or the research fund, or to Patterson Grove Camp Meeting Assn., Inc., C/O Joan Franklin, 26 West Creek Rd., Benton, PA 17814.

-Donations to the PRA in Dick's name are welcome and can be made by mail or on line.
+Donations to the PRA in Dick's name are welcome and can be made by on line.

 Click here to use our on line donation page.